koldinger/Tardis/README.md

 Release Notes -- Version 1.6
 ============================
-Version 1.6 introduces User and Group tables.
+Version 1.6 introduces a new way of storing user and group information.
 These store the User and Group info by name, rather than just UID/GID.
 The reason for this is that when you rebuild a system, you may recreate the users and groups with different ID's.
 Most likely you will create users and groups with the same names.
 This makes the User and Group information persist across the reconfiguration.
 If you do recreate the users/groups with the same ID's, this won't really change anything.